Alivian/Naive-Bayes-Classifier/README.md

 # Naive-Bayes-Classifier
-Classification use Naive Bayes, with csv file convert to dataframe.
+Classification use Naive Bayes, with csv file. use data dict and array
 Machine Learning Task